 2. Your child is heading off into higher education

 Higher education can be a life shaping experience.
-With current graduates from English universities graduating with an average debt of £57,000 (Institute of Fiscal Studies) the shaping could be further reaching than you anticipate.
+With current graduates from English universities graduating with an average debt of £50,000 the shaping could be further reaching than you anticipate.
 This could have an impact on both their and your personal finances for decades to come.

 Starting independent life with debt is only part of the issue.
 The national average deposit needed to get on the property ladder is c£52,000 and if property prices continue to rise they might need more than £80,000 in ten years’ time.
 The amounts required in parts of London and the South East are significantly higher than this.

 Starting to prepare early is essential.
 It helps provide funds when they are needed and also models prudent financial behaviour.
 One of the most popular ways to save for children is to open a Junior ISA.
-These are tax-free savings accounts that allow you to save up to £4,128 (£4,260 in 2018/19) each year in a cash deposit or by investing in stocks and shares.
+These are tax-free savings accounts that allow you to save up to £4,368 (2019/20 tax year) in a cash deposit or by investing in stocks and shares.
 There is no tax to pay whilst the money grows inside the JISA account and all withdrawals are tax free.

 3. You have a poorly performing Cash ISA

 We often see poorly performing Cash ISAs which could be transferred to a Stocks & Shares ISA.
-Inflation stood at 3% for the year to December 2017 (Consumer Price Index), but even the best current 1 year Cash ISA rates are less than half this (Moneyfacts.co.uk).
-Inflation has wiped billions of pounds off their value over the past decade.
+Inflation stood at 1.7% in September 2019, but even the best current one-year Cash ISA rates are below this.
+So even though your Cash ISA is rising in value, the prices of things you want to buy are climbing faster.

 A prudently invested Stocks & Shares ISA has the potential to provide a higher level of tax free income, although you need to be happy with the additional risk that this presents.
 The value of investments can fall as well as rise in value so you could get back less than you invested.